Maitland Bernard Steinkopf

 He operated the Canada West Shoe Company and served as President of Bonded Investments Company, L. H. Packard Company, J. Leckie Company, Dayton Shoe Manufacturing Company, and R. S. Robinson and Sons Company.
 Active in real estate development, he was one of the founders of the Polo Park Shopping Centre.
 He was a director of Tip Top Tailors Limited, Monarch Life Assurance Company, National Trust Company, and Canadian Pacific Railway.

-In 1962 he was elected MLA for River Heights, re-elected at a by-election in September 1964, serving as Provincial Secretary and Minister of Public Utilities from 1963 to 1966.
+In 1962 he was elected MLA for River Heights, serving as Provincial Secretary and Minister of Public Utilities from 1963 to 1966.
+He resigned in 1964 over a controversial land transaction but was re-elected at a by-election in September 1964.
 He served as Chairman of a special committee of the Manitoba Legislative Assembly on consumer credit (1966) and Chairman of the Manitoba Centennial Corporation from 1963 until his death.
 He was also Chancellor of Brandon University (1967-1970).

-In 1947, he married Helen Katz (1918-2005) and they had five daughters and a son.
-In recognition of his community service, he was made a Queen’s Counseil (1960), received a Manitoba Centennial Medal from the Manitoba Historical Society (1970), and was inducted into the Manitoba Order of the Buffalo Hunt (1961) and the Order of Canada (1970).
+In 1947, he married Helen Estelle Katz and they had five daughters and a son, including Justine Estelle Steinkopf (1950-2020).
+In recognition of his community service, he was made a Queen’s Counsel (1960), received a Manitoba Centennial Medal from the Manitoba Historical Society (1970), and was inducted into the Manitoba Order of the Buffalo Hunt (1961) and the Order of Canada (1970).